-The IRS requires you to take a minimum amount from your IRAs and Employer Sponsored Plans once you turn 70 ½ (Roth IRAs are not included).
+The IRS requires you to take a minimum amount from your Traditional IRAs and Employer-Sponsored Plans once you turn 72 (70 ½ prior to 2020).
 These required withdrawals are called Required Minimum Distributions (RMD) and are taxable in the year that they are withdrawn from your retirement account.
 For several years, taxpayers have been able to direct all or a portion of their RMD from an IRA account to a qualified charity up to a maximum of $100,000 per year.
 The ability to utilize this strategy, known as a qualified charitable contribution (QCD), was made permanent in 2015.

 How Does a Qualified Charitable Distribution Work?

 The RMD is taxable at ordinary tax rates in the year it is withdrawn from your retirement account.
 In certain years, the RMD can even be significant enough to push you into a higher tax bracket than previous years.
 When the RMD is directed to a charitable organization, it is not added to your taxable income and is not taxed at ordinary tax rates.
 You may choose to direct your RMD to any public 501(c)(3) charity other than a donor-advised fund, private foundation, and split-interest charitable trusts.
 An important detail to note is that qualified charitable distributions only work with Traditional or Inherited IRA accounts, not employer-sponsored plans such as 401(k)s.

 - Satisfy your RMD requirement without increasing your taxable income or tax.

 - Help manage your income below certain thresholds to avoid Medicare premium surcharges.